 |Fusion Frit F-69

-I found the inspiration for this on testing many commercial clears and finding one that stood above the others regarding fit and clarity at 04 (I had it analyzed and reverse engineered it using the materials I have).
-I had it analyzed at a lab and then created a recipe to source the same chemistry.
-A stroke-of-luck was that a frit we already use to produce another glaze, Fusion Frit F-524, is close to the complete chemistry needed.
-F-524 is an expensive frit, but you get what you pay for!
-The glaze is heads-above a number of commercial clear glazes I have tested (they are not ultra clear, they pinhole or blister or craze, they are not glossy enough, their slurries do not permit dipping, they are not adjustable).
-F-69 is also expensive, but it enables fitting this to any body.
+We found the inspiration for this on testing many commercial clears and finding one that stood above the others regarding fit and clarity at 04 (we had it analyzed and reverse-engineered it using the materials we have).
+Frit F-524 is expensive, but this glaze is heads-above a number of commercial clear glazes we have tested (they are not ultra-clear, they pinhole or blister or craze, they are not glossy enough, they do not have dipping versions, they are not adjustable).
+The F-69 is also expensive, but it enables fitting this to any body.

 Additions of tin and zircon produce a white that melts just as well as the clear.
 To make bright-colored glazes this should be an excellent base (remember, this is the clear glaze recipe currently used by at least one commercial supplier of bright-colored glazes).
 Encapsulated stains are fantastic at low fire and they can be mixed to fine-tune the color.
 If you are targeting a specific or exotic color then the ability to achieve it will be determined by your ability to source an exotic stain!